Need more information?

 - Develop and conduct a work-based learning pathway for an individual at your workplace.
 This work-based learning pathway must be contextualised to the specific needs of an individual in your workplace.
 It must incorporate the coaching of at least two different work skills.
 The work-based learning pathway must identify and address core LLN issues in training at a workplace.
 The work-based learning pathway should span over at least 2 days.

 These are the rules we as trainers and assessors apply in facilitating this qualification.
-These rules are set out by the industry skills council IBSA.
-TAE40110 Packaging Rules
+These rules are set out by the Skills Service Organisation PwC’s Skills for Australia

-The qualification consists of 7 core units and 3 elective units
+The qualification consists of 9 core units and 1 elective unit

-This unit describes the performance outcomes, skills and knowledge required to conceptualise, design, develop and review learning programs to meet an identified need for a group of learners.
-The unit addresses the skills and knowledge needed to identify the parameters of a learning program, determine the design, outline the content and review its effectiveness.
-This unit typically applies to a trainer or facilitator who designs or develops learning programs.
-A learning program can be discrete, providing a planned learning approach that relates to specific learning and training needs, or it may form part of the learning design for a qualification.
+TAEDES401 Design and develop learning programs This unit describes the skills and knowledge required to conceptualise, design, develop and review learning programs to meet an identified need for a group of learners.
+The unit addresses the skills and knowledge needed to identify the parameters of a learning program, determine its design, outline the content, and review its effectiveness.
+It applies to trainers or facilitators who work under limited supervision to design, or develop, learning programs that are discrete, and provide a planned learning approach that relates to specific learning and training needs, or part of the learning design for a qualification.

 TAELLN4011 Address adult language literacy